School is in session, and the burgers and kebabs are still burning on the grill (it wasn't my fault this time).

 It is possible to travel with toddlers and babies on a plane with your sanity intact.
 You just need to be a tad more prepared.

 Check out these 12 tips for flying with toddlers and babies from this globe-trotting mama who rocks these tips with a vengeance.

 Kids are everywhere, no matter what city, state, or country you visit.
 Do you know what that means?
 If you realize you need more baby wipes, diapers, or food pouches, you can always snag it at your destination.
 The same goes for your baby gear.

 Why break your back schlepping the car seat, mini high chair, playpen, and kitchen sink when you can easily rent the baby gear?
 Most baby gear rental companies will even deliver and set it up for you.
-A total win-win and I’ve found it cheaper at times than paying the checked luggage fees.
-Unless you’re going to a third-world country (in that case pack what you need), most things you need will be easily available.
+A total win-win, and I've found it cheaper at times than paying the checked luggage fees.
+Unless you're going to a third-world country (in that case pack what you need), most things you need will be readily available.

 I also HIGHLY recommend for travels that you invest in a pee pad.
 A pee pad is a waterproof seat liner that protects the car seat or stroller from diaper leaks and icky potty-training accidents.
-Nothing is worse than your child pooing and peeing all over their car seat and there is no way to clean it out.
+Nothing is worse than your child pooing and peeing all over their car seat, and there is no way to clean it out.